Enforcement through the courts

-Direct damages are awarded to put the patentee in the position that it would have been in had the infringement not taken place.
+Direct damages Direct damages are awarded to put the patentee in the position that it would have been in had the infringement not taken place.
 Ideally, they are the pecuniary equivalent of the injury caused.
 Damages calculations are generally based on the normal rate of profit or established and reasonable royalty rates.
-The court may award interest on damages if it chooses.
+The court may award interest on damages at its discretion.

 Yes, punitive damages are granted as exemplary damages, which are awarded in addition to actual damages.
 They are intended to act as a deterrent and are considered as a way of punishing the defendant and based on the theory that the interests of society and the individual harmed can be met by imposing additional damages on the defendant.

 Three factors guide the decision of whether to award punitive or exemplary damages:

 - whether the infringement was wilful or deliberate;

 - whether the infringer had a good-faith belief that the patent was invalid; and

 - the party’s conduct during the litigation.

 Royalty rates are calculated based on the following factors:

 - the ratio of the patent ownership;

 - the total royalty rate payable on a particular product; and